asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 ## Other Vertex Options

-- In the top left corner of the map, there are buttons that allow you to change your **map projection**, **zoom**, and **map view**.
-These are visible in all search types.
+- In the top left corner of the map, there are buttons that allow you to change your **map projection**, **zoom**, and **map view**. *Note:* Available map controls vary by search type.
 	- By default, the map is in equatorial projection.
-You may click **Arctic map view** or **Antarctic map view** to change your map projection.
+You may click **Map View** and select **Arctic map view** or **Antarctic map view** to change your map projection.
 Click **Equatorial map view** to switch back to the equatorial projection.
 	- You may click the **Zoom In** or **Zoom Out** icons to adjust your zoom.
-	- By default, the map layer is in **Satellite View**.
-You may click **Street View** to switch your map layer.
+	- The default map layer is satellite.
+You may click the **Layers** button and select **Satellite View** or **Street View** to switch your map layer.
-- Click on the **three-bars menu icon** next to the **Sign in** icon to display the menu options.
-	- **Copy Search Link** will copy all the search parameters that have been set in the current search as a URL.
-The URL can then be pasted into a browser search bar to recreate the search exactly, or pasted into a document and saved to recreate the search later.
-	- **Share With Email** will open a new email with the URL of the search to send to others.
-	- **Help & Tutorials** provides both illustrated and video demonstrations on the basic steps for setting up a search and viewing the results.
-	- **What’s New** provides updated information on new features and changes that have been added to Vertex for improved performance and functionality.
-- Click on the **Sign in** icon once you are signed in to display the user options.
-	- **Saved Searches** opens a list of searches that you have named and saved.
-Click on the magnifying glass icon to load the search settings.
-	- **Search History** opens a list of your 10 last searches that were not named and saved.
-Click on the magnifying glass icon to load the search settings.
-	- **Saved Filters** opens a list of filters that you have saved.
-Click *Apply Filters* to apply the selected filter set to your search.
-	- **Preferences** opens a window that allows you to set search preferences for dataset, max results, map layer, and default filter presets.
-These preferences will be saved and applied to future searches.
+		- You may click **Overview Map** to add an overview map in the top right corner of the map.
+Click it again to turn off the overview map.
+		- You may click **Gridlines** to add a graticule overlay to the map.
+Click it again to turn off the overlay. *Note*: This is currently only available in the equatorial map view.
+	- You may click **Opacity** and adjust the slider as desired to change the opacity of browse images displayed on the map.
 - Click on the **down arrow** on the **Search**
 	- **Clear Search** will clear all search parameters that have been set except for Search Type and Dataset.
 	- **Saved Searches** opens a submenu.